MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect.md

 search.app:
   - D365CE
 ---
-# Use connection strings in XRM tooling to connect to Dynamics 365 for Customer Engagement (on-premises)
+# Use connection strings in XRM tooling to connect to Dynamics 365 for Customer Engagement apps (on-premises)

-With Dynamics 365 for Customer Engagement (on-premises), XRM tooling enables you to connect to your instance by using connection strings.
+With Dynamics 365 for Customer Engagement apps (on-premises), XRM tooling enables you to connect to your instance by using connection strings.
 This is similar to the concept of connection strings used with **SQL Server**.
 Connection strings have native support in configuration files, including the ability to encrypt the configuration sections for maximum security.
 This enables you to configure [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] connections at deployment time, and not hard code in your application to connect to your [!INCLUDE[pn_crm_shortest](../../includes/pn-crm-shortest.md)] instance.

 > [!NOTE]
-> The connection string documentation that is applicable to Common Data Service users is now available in the PowerApps documentation at: [Use connection strings in XRM tooling to connect to Common Data Service](/powerapps/developer/common-data-service/xrm-tooling/use-connection-strings-xrm-tooling-connect)
+> The connection string documentation that is applicable to Dynamics 365 for Customer Engagement apps (online) users is now available in the PowerApps documentation at: [Use connection strings in XRM tooling to connect to Common Data Service](/powerapps/developer/common-data-service/xrm-tooling/use-connection-strings-xrm-tooling-connect)
 >
 > [!INCLUDE[cc-cdsnote-2-topic](../includes/cc-cdsnote-2-topic.md)]